ajnart/homarr-docs/docs/customizations/page-design.md

 If you are using Docker, mount the path ``/app/public/img`` and put the backgrounds or custom icons inside of that folder.

+A restart is required for the backgrounds to be loaded.

 :::

 Then, define your background in the input field: